 Sexual reproductive and health rights violations continue for women with disabilities as they grow older.
 While all women are exposed to various forms of violence, those with disabilities are at further risk of violence that is unique and less detectable.
 It includes refusal by caregivers to assist with daily living, such as: bathing, dressing, eating; verbal abuse and ridiculing the disability; threats of harm to the person, or their pets/support animals; and forced administration or withholding of drugs and medication.17 Women with disabilities are often expected to tolerate non-consensual sex and sexually abusive behavior because of misconceptions about their sexuality and their right not to be harmed.
-Women with disabilities, especially mothers, are 10 times more likely to have their children removed from their care based on their disability rather than on the evidence of child neglect.18
+Women with disabilities are often discouraged or denied the opportunity to bear or raise children.
+Parents with disabilities, especially mothers, are 10 times more likely to have their children removed from their care based on their disability rather than on the evidence of child neglect.18